Chicory: Description

-Chemistry

 Substances which contribute to the plant's bitterness are primarily the two sesquiterpene lactones, lactucin and lactucopicrin.
 Other components are aesculetin, aesculin, cichoriin, umbelliferone, scopoletin, 6,7-dihydrocoumarin, and further sesquiterpene lactones and their glycosides.
 Around 1970, it was discovered that the root contains up to 20% inulin, a polysaccharide similar to starch.

 Names

-Common chicory is also known as blue daisy, blue dandelion, blue sailors, blue weed, bunk, coffeeweed, cornflower, hendibeh, horseweed, ragged sailors, succory, wild bachelor's buttons, and wild endive.
-(Note: "cornflower" is commonly applied to Centaurea cyanus.)
+Common chicory is also known as blue daisy, blue dandelion, blue sailors, blue weed, and wild endive, among numerous other regional names. ("Cornflower" is also commonly applied to Centaurea cyanus.)
 Common names for varieties of var. foliosum include endive, radicchio, radichetta, Belgian endive, French endive, red endive, sugarloaf, and witloof (or witlof).